The Role of Self-Interest and Competition in a Market Economy - The Economic Lowdown Podcast Series

 Adam Smith described self-interest and competition in a market economy as the "invisible hand" that guides the economy.
-This episode of "The Economic Lowdown" explains these concepts and their importance to our understanding of the economic system.
+This episode of the Economic Lowdown Podcast Series explains these concepts and their importance to our understanding of the economic system.

 A market economy is an economic system in which individuals own most of the resources - land, labor, and capital - and control their use through voluntary decisions made in the marketplace.
 It is a system in which the government plays a small role.
 In this type of economy, two forces - self-interest and competition - play a very important role.
 The role of self interest and competition was described by economist Adam Smith over 200 years ago and still serves as foundational to our understanding of how market economies function.